rimanz/odin-weather-app/README.md

 npm run build
 ```

-The final production files are output to the `dist/` folder.
+The production files are output to the `dist/` folder.

+## Attribution

+- Weather icons are adapted from [Weather Icons by Visual Crossing](https://github.com/visualcrossing/WeatherIcons).
+- The loading GIF used in this project comes from a Creative Commons-licensed source.
+Please retain attribution to the original creator/source when reusing or redistributing it.

 ## Contributing